KamyarLajani/Instagram-autoLike-autoComment-Bot/README.md

 # NodeJS and Puppeteer Instagram auto like and auto comment bot.

-The app works forever.For each hour, the bot opens a new instagram hashtag which is available the list of hashtags in an array.
+The app works forever.
+For each hour, the bot opens a new instagram hashtag which is available the list of hashtags in an array.

 Then it likes 25 most recent posts of the hashtag and add 7 comments after the 25 likes.
 After that the app waits for one hour then it will do the same thing again forever.